Alcohol. Drugs. Sex. Food. Exercise. Religion. Work. Play. Cutting. Music. Therapy. Travel.

 I will literally do anything to not feel my heart ripping to shreds.
 I don’t care how destructive or detrimental or consequential it could be.
 I just need the hurt to stop.
 Now.

-When Mike left in November, I literally was on a plane to Europe by myself the next day.
+When my husband left in November, I literally was on a plane to Europe by myself the next day.
 I immersed myself in another continent, trying to soak up everything that could fill the emptiness he left in my soul.
 I drank more than I ever have, woke up in places I’ve never seen before, and embraced anything that could give me even a moment of relief.
 And some of it did.
 Temporary or not, if I could take one breath without feeling like I was going to die, I considered that a win.
 I met incredible people and had once in a lifetime experiences.
 But none of them took the deep ocean of pain away from me for more than a few moments.
 They did however, give me some hope.
 That there would be a day that I would be okay again.
 That if I could survive running around Europe completely by myself, then I could survive a broken heart.

 At first, I was so angry it didn’t even hurt.
 Being mad as hell kept me from feeling much else.
 But that was pretty short lived.
 Believe me, I’m still mad.
 Mad I got used.
 Mad that I chose to spend my life with someone who thinks that walking out every time he isn’t getting exactly what he wants is ok.
 Mad that I wasted so much time supporting him and encouraging him and helping him follow his dreams only for him to bail the second he got where he wanted to be.
 Mad that I gave up a perfectly wonderful single existence to fall completely in love with someone who obviously never felt the same.
 Mad that my husband is so damaged by his own narcissistic, selfish, controlling “women are meant to be used and thrown away” father that he will never be able to stand on his own two feet.
 I’m pissed.